 The measures to promote cyber-safety at IHM are based on our pillars of Love, Hope, Justice, Connectedness and Inclusivity.
-To assist us to enhance learning through the safe use of information and communication technologies (ICTs), we require you to read this document, discuss with your child and sign the attached Use Agreement Form.
+To assist us to enhance learning through the safe use of information and communication technologies (ICTs), we require you to read this document and indicate that you have understood this Cyber Safety and ICT Acceptable Use Agreement and have discussed it with your child.

-Rigorous cyber-safety practices are in place, which include cyber-safety 'Use Agreements' for staff and students.
+Rigorous cyber safety practices are in place, which include cyber safety 'Use Agreements' for staff and students.
 Child protection education, such as the Keeping Safe Child Protection Curriculum and our school based social and emotional learning program, include information about keeping safe when using new technologies and is provided to all students.